Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 ### Application independent setup ###

-The section above relied on configuring *each* application; while it provides a good amount of flexibility, it is time consuming and might be overkill when the same action/program should be used by all the applications in `srcVM`.
+The section above relied on configuring *each* application; while it provides a good amount of flexibility, it is time consuming when the same action/program should be used by *all* the applications in `srcVM`.

-Providing that the applications adhere to the freedesktop standard, defining a global action is straightforward:
+Providing that the application adheres to the [freedesktop](https://en.wikipedia.org/wiki/Freedesktop.org) standard, defining a global action is straightforward:

 - put the following in `~/.local/share/applications/browser_vm.desktop`